Megazone 23: Production

 Megazone 23 was conceived as a 12-episode television series set to air on Fuji TV, but it was changed to a direct-to-video project after the sponsors withdrew their support mid-production.
 According to Noboru Ishiguro, the end result was a "compilation movie" of already produced episodes.
 Megazone was not conceived as a multi-part story.
 As such, the original release of "Part I" lacks the subtitle that has been added to subsequent re-releases.

-Original mecha designs for the OVA series were created by Shinji Aramaki, while character designs were made by Toshihiro Hirano and Haruhiko Mikimoto, who would provide Eve Tokimatsuri's character designer for all three parts.
+Original mecha designs for the series were created by Shinji Aramaki, while character designs were made by Toshihiro Hirano and Haruhiko Mikimoto, who would provide Eve Tokimatsuri's character designer for all three parts.
 For "Part II", Yasuomi Umetsu was the character designer, and for "Part III", Hiroyuki Kitazume took over.

 The original planned title was "Omega City 23", then "Vanity City" and "Omega Zone 23", but trademark issues compelled the producers to a title change.
 The number "23" was originally a reference to the 23 municipal wards of Tokyo.
 In the retroactive continuity established by Part III, the number refers to the 23rd man made city-ship, with Megazone 1 named "Big Apple".
 However, the title is pronounced "Megazone Two Three" as referenced by several reference books and anime magazines published during the release of the series, the Japanese Wikipedia entry, and even within the series itself in "Day of Liberation".

 A 2017 ad on the Japanese crowdfunding platform Campfire listed that AIC is working on a remake and a new project in the series.
 Soon after, AIC announced that the project would be a remake of the series titled Megazone 23 SIN, and a sequel titled Megazone XI would also be in production with character designer Masahiko Komino.
 At AnimeJapan 2019, AIC announced that only Parts I and II of the original Megazone series would be remade in the reboot series.
 On March 25, 2023, AIC announced that development on the reboot series started under the codename "G-PROJECT" and that it is currently in its planning phase.